Friday, 12 December 2025

 Usually hungover and tired,

-he told her of his experiences
+he told her of his plans

 And he always said,